COVID-19 Information Page

 What Crossroads is doing to ensure public safety?
 At Crossroads Utility Services, the health and well-being of our customers, employees, and communities is our top priority.
 We are committed to being responsive to the needs of our customers as the COVID-19 situation evolves.

-Effective May 20, 2020 at 8:00 a.m., Crossroads Utility Services, LLC will be re-opening the customer service lobby at 2601 Forest Creek Drive, Round Rock, TX and Travis County Water District’s No 18 customer service office at 1502 San Juan Drive Austin, TX 78733 to the general public.
-We are implementing sanitary and physical distancing measures for the health of our customers and employees.
-Lobby usage will be limited to one customer at a time.
+Effective Monday, September 28, 2020 at 8:00 a.m., Crossroads Utility Services, LLC will re-open the customer service lobby at 2601 Forest Creek Drive, Round Rock, TX and Travis County Water District’s No 18 customer service office at 1502 San Juan Drive Austin, TX 78733 to the general public.

 Payments: We are now taking payments over the phone at this time.